 This is a course in macroeconomic theory.
 Its purpose is two-fold.
 First, for those intending to seek employment following their BA, it will provide a firm understanding of certain standard models of the economy.
 Second, for those who intend to go on to take a graduate degree in economics, the course will provide an introduction to some of the advanced methods you will be encountering in graduate school.
 Both sets of students will benefit from these two features of the course.

-everyday work, it is nonetheless important that they be aware of these models and solution methods.
+Although those who find employment following their BA may not use the more advanced models and techniques in everyday work, it is nonetheless important that they be aware of these models and solution methods.
 Similarly, those who attend graduate school will be expected to start such programs with a firm understanding of certain standard models.

 You will be expected to use the mathematical tools presented to you in Economics 387/389 and, though to a lesser extent, the econometric tools presented to you in Economics 315.
-Although this is not a math course, it is a course in economic theory that uses mathematical tools.
+This is not a math course: It is a course in economic theory that uses mathematical tools.
 I expect you to know how to use these tools without me teaching them to you.